Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: results

 This dynamic indicates a stabilizing mechanism which leads to a containment of the instability instead of a continuous growth until charge is lost.
-The observed behavior in the amplitude of the center-of-mass oscillations and the bunch size show that at some point a temporary stabilization occurs which leads to a damping down of the oscillation to below the noise limit of the measurement.
-The bunch size is also damped down during this stable period but it does not reach the expected stable bunch size before the instability is triggered again leading to a fast blow up of the bunch size and the onset of strong center-of-mass oscillations.
-A possible mechanism could be via an increased tune spread due to the blown up bunch size and the ADTS leading to an increased Landau damping effect.
-While the IBS could be the cause of the hysteresis observed in the Instability threshold, it is not a candidate for explaining the self-containing dynamics, as it operates in the wrong sense, ie. a blown-up beam has a lower threshold current and is therefore more unstable and does not contribute to a self-containing effect, where the threshold would need to increase to temporarily stabilize the unstable beam.
+The behavior in the amplitude of the center-of-mass oscillations and the bunch size show that at one point a temporary stabilization occurs which leads to a damping of the oscillation to below the noise limit of the measurement.
+The bunch size is also damped down during this stable period but it does not reach the expected stable bunch size before the instability is triggered again leading to a fast blow-up of the bunch size and the onset of strong center-of-mass oscillations.
+A possible mechanism behind these dynamics, is Landau damping.
+The blown-up bunch size, increased COM oscillations and the ADTS lead to an increased tune spread which can cause a temporally increased Landau damping effect.
+The result can be described as a ``self-containing'' instability, caused by Landau damping, which only sets in when the bunch is blown-up and the ADTS results in a significant tune shift.
+Two points can be identified in the dynamics.
+An ``upper turning point'' when the damping due to the ADTS caused by the blow-up of the beam becomes predominant and overpowers the growth driven by the instability.
+And a ``lower turning point'' when the bunch size and COM oscillations are damped down to such low values that the resulting ADTS is not enough to Landau damp the instability any longer and the growth starts again.

+While the IBS is considered as the cause of the hysteresis observed in the Instability threshold, it is not a candidate for explaining the self-containing dynamics, as it operates in the wrong sense, ie. a blown-up beam has a lower threshold current and is therefore more unstable and does not contribute to a self-containing effect, where the threshold would need to increase to temporarily stabilize the unstable beam.

 For positive ADTS, the dynamics above the threshold can only be observed in measurements at high ADTS coefficients where no instantaneous charge loss occurs.
-For higher bunch currents the dynamics in the center-of-mass oscillation and the bunch size have a similar sawtooth like pattern as observed for negative ADTS coefficients (see left side of Fig.~\ref{fig:com_size_posadts}).
-The pattern changes for lower bunch currents as shown on the right side in Fig.~\ref{fig:com_size_posadts}.
-Here, the center-of-mass oscillation amplitude is more constant and lightly modulated in the measurements, and nearly constant in the simulations.
+For higher bunch currents, the dynamics in the center-of-mass oscillation and the bunch size have a similar sawtooth like pattern as observed for negative ADTS coefficients (see left side of Fig.~\ref{fig:com_size_posadts}).
+The pattern changes for lower bunch currents, closer to the threshold, as shown on the right side in Fig.~\ref{fig:com_size_posadts}.
+Here, the center-of-mass oscillation amplitude is only lightly modulated in the measurements, and nearly constant in the simulations.